fotomash/zanalytics-quant/README.md

 ## MCP2 Runbook

-For startup commands, endpoint tests, and database maintenance see [docs/runbooks/mcp2.md](docs/runbooks/mcp2.md).
+For startup commands, endpoint tests, and database maintenance, see the [MCP2 Runbook](docs/runbooks/mcp2.md).

 ---